chenggroup/chenggroup.github.io/_wiki/jupyter.md

 ssh -N -f -L localhost:8888:localhost:<port number> username@your_remote_host_name
 ```

+It is notable that you need to add all the modification for ssh as you do usually, such as `-i` for keys and `-P` for ports.

+You can simplfy the command with the help of (this guide)[{{ site.baseurl }}/wiki/ssh_note].

 - Open your browser and type `localhost:8888` into the address.
 If you encounter the page which requires your to enter `password` or `token`, you can find `token` of your notebook by command:

 ```bash